metadoc/metadoc.js-api/README.md

 ![Fenix Web Server](https://github.com/author/metadoc-api/blob/master/fenix.png)

+Fenix will support static hosting and default file modification.
+Oh, and it's free.

 ## Guiding Principles

 This is a read-only/static API, but it attempts to follow reasonable API guidelines.
 For example, subresources are all identified with a `href` or `_href` attribute, allowing API clients to traverse the entire API programmatically.